Piano Tuner Bern – Professional Piano Tuning in Bern, Fribourg & Biel

 I have been working as a piano tuner Bern and throughout the wider Bern–Fribourg–Biel region since 1990.
 Over the years, I’ve tuned instruments in concert halls, studios, theatres, hotels and private homes — each piano with its own personality, from the shy and whispery to the proudly outspoken.

 I grew up in Bern and Murten and studied linguistics, musicology and education at the University of Fribourg (1985–1989).
 Alongside my studies, I received a broad piano education in classical music, jazz and popular music.
-This mix helps: understanding Chopin, Bill Evans and Elton John gives you three very different ways of listening to a piano.
+This mix helps: understanding Bach, Bill Evans and Elton John gives you three very different ways of listening to a piano.

 My professional references include tuning for jazz pianist Michel Camilo and for music producer Timo Loosli (Faux Tales).
 Whether on stage or in the studio, each experience has shaped the way I approach an instrument: with precision, curiosity and a good sense of what a piano might be trying to tell me.